-This recipe for a traditional Japanese Yakisoba is a budget-friendly stir fried noodle dish that is perfect for using up leftover meat, like pork, chicken, or turkey.
+This recipe for a traditional Yakisoba is a budget-friendly Japanese noodle stir fry that is perfect for using up leftover meat, like pork, chicken, or turkey.

 Yakisoba is a Japanese noodle dish that literally translates to grilled (yaki) noodles (soba).
 This Japanese dish has a heavy Chinese influence and is very similar to Chinese Chow Mein.
 Both dishes feature stir fried noodles, however, Chinese chow mein uses wheat noodles that are often fried crisp or nearly crisp before being mixed or topped with the stir fried vegetables.